bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_step %}

-{% si_intro Preparing the Basestations %}
+{% si_intro Preparing the base stations %}
-Before setting up the system you need to set the Basestations in the right mode.
+Before setting up the system you need to set the basestations in the right mode.
 {% endsi_intro %}

 {% si_step Open the Crazyflie Client and click the Lighthouse Tab %}
-Choose the Lighthouse Positioning Tab tab.
+Choose the _Lighthouse Positioning_ tab.

 You may have to check it in the menu View->Tabs->Lighthouse Positioning Tab to make it visible.

-{% img open the crazyflie client; wide; /images/tutorials/getting_started_with_lighthouse/client_lighthouse_tab.png %}
+{% img open the Crazyflie client; wide; /images/tutorials/getting_started_with_lighthouse/1_client_lighthouse_tab.png %}

 {% endsi_step %}

-{% si_step Put the Basestations in the Right Mode %}
+{% si_step Put the Basestations in the right mode %}
 {% tabgroup %}
 {% tab V2 %}
-Power the Basestation with its powerblock and connect it with a micro-usb cable to the computer.
 {% img connect to basestation ; wide; /images/tutorials/getting_started_with_lighthouse/two_basestations_back.jpg %}
+1. Power the Basestation with its powerblock and connect it with a micro-usb cable to the computer.

-Then open up the basestation configuration tool by pressing 'Set BS Channel'.
+2. Open up the basestation configuration tool by pressing 'Set BS Channel'.

-Scan for the basestation and check the current ID.
+3. Scan for the basestation and check the current ID.
 If the basestation is never used, this value is probably 0.

-Put the wanted channel (1 or 2) in 'Change Channel' and press the 'Set Channel' button.
-Wait until you see the 'success!' before disconnecting and reconnecting another basestation.
+4. Put the wanted channel (1 or 2) in 'Change Channel' and press the 'Set Channel' button.

+5. Wait until you see the 'success!' before disconnecting and reconnecting another basestation.

-{% img open the bs config dialog ; wide; /images/tutorials/getting_started_with_lighthouse/client_basestation_dialog.png %}
+{% img open the bs config dialog ; wide; /images/tutorials/getting_started_with_lighthouse/2a_client_basestation_dialog.png %}

 {% endtab %}